French-Canadian Heritage Society of Michigan

 Loraine DiCerbo's 24 July 2010 photo of the reverse side of the memorial at Mt.
 Elliott Cemetery

-Suzanne Boivin Sommerville orders the flowers every year.
+Suzanne Boivin Sommerville ordered the flowers every year.
 Following is her explanation of the flowers chosen: The colors are, of course, blue and white.
 White carnations are sometimes called dianthus, which means flower of God, and the blue irises rightly represent the fleur de lis, emblem of France and New France, Canada, and even the modern Province of Québec where so many of our cousins live.

 The delphiniums, a plant that is native to North America, remember the many Native Americans who were part of the society of Detroit and who were buried from Ste.
 Anne de Detroit in consecrated ground.
 And, finally, babies’ breath commemorates the hundreds of babies and children who died so young, innocent ones whose lives were cut short.